kubeflow/community/proposals/restructure-KF-docs-proposal.md

     - Pipelines API Reference
     - Pipelines SDK Reference

+- **Deployment**
-- **Kubeflow on AWS**
+  - Kubeflow on AWS
     - Deployment
       - Install Kubeflow
       - Uninstall Kubeflow
     - Customizing Kubeflow on AWS
     - AWS IAM Role for Service Account
     - Logging
     - Private Access
     - Authentication and Authorization
     - Authentication using OIDC
     - Configure Kubeflow Pipelines on AWS
     - Custom Domain
     - Optimized Jupyter Notebooks on AWS
     - Storage Options
     - Configure External Database Using Amazon RDS
     - Troubleshooting Deployments on Amazon EKS
     - Kubeflow on AWS Features
     - End-to-end Kubeflow on AWS

-- **Kubeflow on Azure**
+  - Kubeflow on Azure
     - Deployment
       - Install Kubeflow
       - Initial cluster setup for existing cluster
       - Uninstall Kubeflow
     - Authentication using OIDC in Azure
     - End-to-End Pipeline Example on Azure
     - Access Control for Azure Deployment
     - Troubleshooting Deployments on Azure AKS

-- **Kubeflow on GCP**
+  - Kubeflow on GCP
     - Deploying Kubeflow
       - Set up a Google Cloud Project
       - Set up OAuth for Cloud IAP
       - Management cluster setup
       - Deploy using kubectl and kpt
       - Monitor Cloud IAP Setup
       - Delete using CLI
       - Features of Kubeflow on GCP
       - Deploy using UI
     - Kubeflow On-premises on Anthos GKE
     - Pipelines on GCP
       - Connecting to Kubeflow Pipelines on Google Cloud using the SDK
       - Authenticating Pipelines to GCP
       - Upgrading
       - Enabling GPU and TPU
       - Using Preemptible VMs and GPUs on GCP
     - Customizing Kubeflow on GKE
     - Using Your Own Domain
     - Authenticating Kubeflow to GCP
     - Using Cloud Filestore
     - Securing Your Clusters
     - Troubleshooting Deployments on GKE
     - Tutorial: End-to-end Kubeflow on GCP
     - Logging and monitoring

-- **Kubeflow on IBM Cloud**
+  - Kubeflow on IBM Cloud
     - Deployment
       - Install Kubeflow
       - Securing the Kubeflow authentication with HTTPS
       - Uninstall Kubeflow
     - Create an IBM Cloud cluster
     - Initial cluster setup for existing cluster
     - Using IBM Cloud Container Registry (ICR)
     - Pipelines on IBM Cloud Kubernetes Service (IKS)
     - End-to-end Kubeflow on IBM Cloud

-- **Kubeflow on OpenShift** (move up to follow all other "Kubeflow on")
+  - Kubeflow on OpenShift (move up to follow all other "Kubeflow on")
     - Install Kubeflow on OpenShift
     - Uninstall Kubeflow

-- **Kubeflow Operator**
+  - Kubeflow Operator
     - Introduction
     - Installing Kubeflow Operator
     - Installing Kubeflow
     - Uninstalling Kubeflow
     - Uninstalling Kubeflow Operator
     - Troubleshooting

 - **Resources** (remove "Tutorials, Samples, and Shared")
   - Kubeflow Samples
   - Codelabs, Workshops, and Tutorials